dustinpfister/blog_posts/_posts/vuejs-example-land-sections.md

 ## 5 - The html

-I then just need a little html and css to pull this all togeather.
+I then just need a little html and css to pull this all together.

 The html: